3 MIN READ

 That may keep you from getting snagged by the standard income or credit thresholds banks set to weed out thousands of credit card or loan applicants they’re not interested in working with.

-As you can see, banks and credit unions both have their own pros and cons.
+As you can see, credit unions and banks both have their own pros and cons.
 I recommend you choose the one that lets you hoard the most pennies.

 Lisa McGreevy is a staff writer at The Penny Hoarder.
 She remembers when banks used to give away toasters to new account holders.
 Why did they stop?
 Avocado toast is life.